 - 1 Use the User Manager plug-in to define a login that will be used for spawner-to-spawner connections. - 2 In the Server Manager plug-in, open a server and select the logical server you want to convert to a load-balanced server.
-Select from the pop-up menu or the Actions menu.
+SelectConvert To ► Load Balancing from the pop-up menu or the Actions menu.
 A message appears asking you to confirm that you want to convert the server.
-Click $\overline{OK}$ to continue.
+Click OK to continue. - 3 Use the Load Balancing Options window to set up the load balancing parameters.